Insomniac Folklore: Biography

 On May 13, 2010, E.P., was released.
 This is the first stand-alone EP from Insomniac Folklore.
 It features a full band lineup and a very raw sound.
 Nate and Tessa Allen from Destroy Nate Allen provided vocals on "Campfire Song."

 On June 13, 2010, L.P., Insomniac Folklore's largest project to date, was released, bringing together new material with fresh recordings of early favorites, and officially uniting the group of friends now known as the Portland chapter of Insomniac Folklore.

 In 2011, Insomniac Folklore recorded and released a new full-length album, A Place Where Runaways Are Not Alone.
 Runaways was a concerted effort between members of the Portland and St. Louis bands, and the finished album features the work of every current member of Insomniac Folklore, and guest tracks by Daniel Otto Jack Petersen of the Horror Punk act, Blaster the Rocket Man.

 On November 3, 2011, the band released a music video for the song "Useless," filmed by Emily Kathryn Curry.

 The band's most recent E.P., The Scariest Thing in the Dark (2012), features songs by both the Portland and St. Louis bands, as well as spoken word tracks by Tyler and Daniel Otto Jack Petersen.

 Insomniac Folklore has been associated with both the Cabaret and Steampunk movements.
 They have been featured on Sepiachord for the songs "Kids", "Useless" and "The Scariest Thing in the Dark".

 On November 5, 2013, the band's website announced a new album in the works entitled, "Everything Will Burn" would be recorded during the winter of 2013.
-The album has since been delayed and is now scheduled for a 2016 release.
+The album was released on June 28, 2017.